 On Instagram, you’ve got only 150 characters.

-The good news is that we’re going to show you how to make your message “pop” with the latest tips, tools, and techniques.
+The good news is that we’re going to show you how to make your message “pop” with the latest tips, tools, and techniques for 2019.
 You can use them to increase links, engagement, and conversions across Instagram.